03: GIS

 • Right-click a layer > Export > Save Features As...

-• Pick one of our five coordinate reference systems depending on your area.
+• Pick one of our five coordinate reference systems discussed in Module 2, depending on your area.

 If you like this, take GEO 309